-We have made and will continue to make significant investments in capital expenditures to build and expand our integrated response solutions.
-We expect that our existing cash and cash equivalents as well as cash generated from our operations and potential additional sales of our common stock, par value \$0.0001 per share ("Common Stock"), through our at-the-market offering and other offerings will be sufficient to meet our current working capital and capital expenditure requirements for a period of at least 12 months from the date of this Quarterly Report, depending on the cash generated from our seasonal firefighting operations in 2025.
-Refer to the "Liquidity and Capital Resources" section below and "Note 1 - Organization and Basis of Presentation" of the Notes to Condensed Consolidated Financial Statements included in this Quarterly Report for additional details on management's assessment of the Company's ability to continue as a going concern.
+We have made and will continue to make significant investments in capital expenditures to build and expand our aerial forest fire management technologies.
+We expect that our existing cash and cash equivalents as well as cash generated from our operations and additional sales of our common stock through our at-the-market offering will be sufficient to meet our current working capital and capital expenditure requirements for a period of at least 12 months from the date of this Quarterly Report, depending on the cash generated from our seasonal firefighting operations in 2024.
+Refer to the Liquidity and Capital Resources section below and "Note 1 - Organization and Basis of Presentation" of the Notes to Condensed Consolidated Financial Statements included in this Quarterly Report for additional details on management's assessment of the Company's ability to continue as a going concern.